Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/index.md

 [Link](https://coursera.org/share/e2c2b2432378fab138e98f631844a262)

-## Create Python Linux Script to Generate a Disk Usage Report
+## Create Python Linux Script to Generate a Disk Usage Report | Python, Linux

 In this project I created a Python script to determine disk space and generate a report on disk usage on an Ubuntu Linux system.